-Because the electro-oxidation reaction generates volatile compounds such as CO2 and O2, the system will be equipped with a top cap and both natural and forced ventilation pipes capable of extracting the gases generated and removing them from within the system.
+Because the electro-oxidation reaction generates volatile compounds such as CO2 and O2, the pilot will be equipped with a top cap and both natural and forced ventilation pipes capable of extracting the gases generated and removing them from within the system.